Noise Levels in Weems, Manassas, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 462 Weems residents, or 12.4%, live above that level.
 By land area, 15.6% of Weems is above 55 dBA.

 Average noise levels for Weems residents, grouped by direction from the center of Weems.
-Western Weems carries the highest population-weighted average; Central Weems carries the lowest.
-Just 1% of residents in Central Weems live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Weems.
+The highest population-weighted average is in southwestern Weems; the lowest is in northern Weems, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Weems